 SVG stands for scalable vector graphics, which is a file type that permits resizing images without compromising on their quality.
 It’s an XML-based mark-up language that describes 2D vector graphics.
 SVG is a type of vector art.

 SVGs can be searched, indexed, scripted and compressed.
 This is easy because these types of images are based on mathematical shapes and curves rather than on pixels.
 SVGs can be animated, they support transparency, and support all types of colors and gradients.

 SVG files are one file type to consider when learning how to make a website.

 Benefits of using SVG

-If you're wondering whether to use SVG files or not, the following benefits may help with your decision making.
+If you're wondering whether to use SVG files or not in your web design, the following benefits may help with your decision making.
 Below are some of the pros of using SVG.